sunfishcode/hello-wasi-http/README.md

 ## Creating this repo

-Here are my notes on how I created this repository, in case you're intersted in recreating it.
+Here are my notes on how I created this repository, in case you're interested in recreating it.

 Run `cargo-component new --reactor` to create a new project: